Nemanja0113/ffiasm/c/README_GPU.md

 1. **Placeholder Kernels**: The CUDA kernels are currently simplified placeholders
 2. **Curve Types**: Need to be adapted to your specific elliptic curve implementation
 3. **Memory Management**: GPU memory allocation is basic and could be optimized

+### Conditional Compilation
+The GPU acceleration is conditionally compiled using the `ENABLE_CUDA` flag:
+- **With CUDA**: Full GPU acceleration support
+- **Without CUDA**: Stub implementations that gracefully fall back to CPU
+- **Automatic Detection**: GPU methods are always available but return appropriate fallback behavior

 ### Future Improvements
 1. **Full Elliptic Curve Arithmetic**: Implement proper field arithmetic in CUDA